technofocus-pte/cpltextndregionaldepth/Lab 1B/Lab 1B.md

 7. En el panel **Copilot**, introduzca la siguiente instrucción y, a continuación, seleccione el icono de flecha (**Enviar**):

-    **Write a new section for this document about the types of VPNs.
+    ++Write a new section for this document about the types of VPNs.
 Discuss the pros and cons of each type.
-This content is for a technical audience, so please provide specific details.**
+This content is for a technical audience, so please provide specific details.++

     ![](./media/image38.png)